- Class: Reptilia

 The Zoo currently has a leopard gecko that is used as an education animal.

-While leopard gecko populations are currently stable, you can help San Diego Zoo Global protect and save species from around the world.
-You can help us bring species back from the brink by supporting our work at endextinction.org.
+While leopard gecko populations are currently stable, you can help San Diego Zoo Global protect and save species from around the world by supporting the San Diego Zoo Global Wildlife Conservancy.